19 Jun 7 Healthy BBQ Ideas

 RETHINK YOUR DRINK

-If alcohol is normally a key feature of your barbecue, offer some more interesting non alcoholic drink options too.
+If alcohol is often a key feature of your barbecue, offer some non alcoholic drink options too.
 Pitchers of infused waters will ensure everyone stays hydrated, try one of these three flavourful combinations from Marbella Club‘s Chef Andrés:

 - Cucumber, green apple, thyme sprigs and lemon peel.